albert-heijn-technology/apple_maps_flutter/README.md

 The plugin relies on Flutter's mechanism for embedding Android and iOS views.
 As that mechanism is currently in a developers preview, this plugin should also be considered a developers preview.

-This plugin was based on the google_maps_flutter plugin.
-Instead of reinventing the wheel it also uses the Flutter implementation of the google_maps_flutter plugin.
-This was also done to simplify the process of combining the google_maps_flutter plugin with apple_maps_flutter to create a cross platform implementation for Android/iOS called flutter_platform_maps.
+This plugin was based on the `google_maps_flutter` plugin.
+Instead of reinventing the wheel it also uses the Flutter implementation of the `google_maps_flutter` plugin.
+This was also done to simplify the process of combining the `google_maps_flutter` plugin with `apple_maps_flutter` to create a cross platform implementation for Android/iOS called `flutter_platform_maps`.

 # Screenshots